YunoHost/doc/app_bitwarden.md

 Bitwarden is a freemium and open source password manager under AGPL license, which allows to generate and store passwords in a secure way.
 These are protected by a single password called the "master password".
 It is created in 2016 by Kyle Spearrin, a software architect.

-The software is available on most operating systems (Linux, Windows, MacOS, iOS, Android and command line), and as a web browser plug-in.
-It is also possible to view passwords from a website[¹].
+The software is available for most operating systems (Linux, Windows, macOS, iOS, Android and command-line), and as a web browser plug-in.
+It is also possible to view passwords from a website.[¹]

 ## Configuration